OldKing-a/App-technical-support/README.md

 # App-technical-support
- Our App is committed to promoting delicious cakes and desserts,  so that people can purchase the best cakes and desserts efficiently and high-quality in their daily life.
-Our cake insist on using the best raw materials, do the most careful cake, refuse all additives, let people buy at ease, eat at ease.
+Our app is dedicated to the promotion of beauty and skin care products, so that people can purchase high-quality beauty products efficiently and effectively in their daily life.
+We provide effective beauty products for users, so that users have more perfect skin, more beautiful image.
-    Our app shows a full range of cake desserts, including birthday cake, cream cake, fruit cake, afternoon tea, meat floss cake, cocoa cake, chocolate toast and many other cake desserts.
-These full range of cake dessert can meet the user's choice and purchase.
-At the same time, our app classifies these cakes and desserts in a very detailed way, which helps users find the cakes and desserts they want to buy.
+Our app shows a full range of beauty and skin care products, including facial masks, cleansing products, water cream, essence, face cream and other beauty products.
+There are a wide variety of beauty and skincare products available for users to choose and purchase.
+At the same time, our app classifies these beauty products in a very detailed way to help users quickly find the beauty products they want to buy.
-    Our desserts make your life sweet
-If you have any questions, please contact us at schornakmorin@gmail.com
+Our App gives you beautiful makeup and beautiful life If you have any questions, please contact us at KaylynnWhoopi94@gmail.com